-On the receiving end, the shared files, snapshots, and workflows can be viewed in the File Manager (Settings > Files or user icon > My Files).
-The receiver can use the file, snapshot, or workflow in skills such as
+On the receiving end, the shared files and snapshots can be viewed in the File Manager (Settings > Files or user icon > My Files).
+The receiver can use the file, snapshot, or recipe in skills such as

 Collaborate with Others

-To begin collaborating on your workflow with another user, enter
+To begin collaborating on your recipe with another user, enter

-Collaborate on this workflow with in the chat box, then select or enter their email address.
-The number of collaborators appears next to the workflow name.
+Collaborate on this recipe with in the chat box, then select or enter their email address.
+The number of collaborators appears next to the recipe name.

-On the receiving side, the workflow appears in the Active Sessions section of the homepage.
-You, the sender, are listed as the workflow's owner.
+On the receiving side, the recipe appears in the Active Sessions section of the homepage.
+You, the sender, are listed as the recipe's owner.